Karijini National Park

 - Most areas of the southern half of the park are inaccessible.
 Visitors focus on the stunning gorges in the northern part, with their rock pools, waterfalls and unique wildlife to view.

 - Explore!
-Deep canyons winding endlessly through red rock walls.
-Find hidden waterfalls with their own private swimming pools, tall gorges, ancient trees and so much more.
+Deep canyons are winding endlessly through red rock walls.
+Find hidden waterfalls with their own private swimming pools, tall gorges, ancient trees, and so much more.
 Consider booking a local tour if you are an inexperienced hiker.
 Each gorge has its own difficulty level.
 Level 5 in the Joffre Gorge or the Handrail Pool at the lower Weano Gorge are for more experienced hikers.

 - Be prepared with a fly net for the face shortly after the rainy season during the day when thousands of annoying flies are trying to get into your eyes or nose.

 - Stay back from dangerous cliff edges with loose rocks near their edges.
 They are often about 100 meters high.

 - Flash floods can occur and are extremely dangerous.
 Do not enter gorges if there is rain.
 If it starts raining while you are in a gorge, leave immediately.

 - The water in gorge pools can be icy.
 Be careful, especially when they are deeper from March to May.
 However, even in September, the water is pretty cold.
 Avoid diving or staying in the water for extended periods as hypothermia can occur.

 - During summer, it can get boiling hot: Above 40°C. Bring plenty of water if you visit in summer.

 Dingos are common around the Dales campground.
 They may scavenge for food and can become aggressive at times.
 Don't leave leftovers around your tent.
 Do not feed them, supervise children and walk-in groups.